 Qualified Industrial Stormwater Practitioner (QISP)

 Only required once a Discharger reaches Level 1 status, a QISP is the individual assigned to ensure compliance with the General Permit or to assist New Dischargers with determining coverage eligibility for discharges to an impaired water body.
-A QISP’s responsibilities include implementing the SWPPP, performing the Annual Comprehensive Facility Compliance Evaluation (Annual Evaluation), assisting in the preparation of Annual Reports, performing ERAs, and training appropriate Pollution Prevention Team members.
+A QISP’s responsibilities may include assisting with the preparation of the SWPPP, the Annual Comprehensive Facility Compliance Evaluation (Annual Evaluation), Annual Reports, performing ERAs, and training appropriate Pollution Prevention Team members.
 The individual must take the appropriate state approved or sponsored training to be qualified.
 Dischargers shall ensure that the designated QISP is geographically located in an area where they will be able to adequately perform the permit requirements at all of the facilities they represent.

 Penalties for Violations of Permit Condition

 Any person that violates any permit condition of the General Permit is subject to a civil penalty not to exceed $37,500 per calendar day of such violation, as well as any other appropriate sanction provided by section 309 of the Clean Water Act.
 This may be further adjusted in accordance with the Federal Civil Penalties Inflation Adjustment Act.
 The Porter-Cologne Water Quality Control Act also provides for civil and criminal penalties, which may be greater than penalties under the Clean Water Act.

 The area of land that drains water, sediment, pollutants, and dissolved materials to a common discharge location.
 Dischargers are required to visually observe and collect samples of industrial stormwater discharges from each drainage area at all discharge locations except as allowed in Section XI.C of the General Permit.